 This reclusion, I believe, has profoundly benefited my work.
 Shadow, silence and solitude, by laying their heavy cloak over me, have obliged me to re-create within myself all the lights and music and thrills of nature and society.
-My spiritual being no longer assails itself against the barriers of the invisible and nothing impedes its freedom [...]
+My spiritual being no longer assails itself against the barriers of the visible and nothing impedes its freedom [...]
 When it happens that a slender ray of sunlight manages to insinuate itself in here, like the ancient statue of Memnon which produces harmonious sounds when it is struck by the rays of the rising star, my whole being bursts with joy and I find myself transported into worlds of splendour...
-I have profound luxuries within my imprisonment.
-In much the same way, I assure you, and please don't laugh because you will come to understand me, for me there is a certain sort of reading which gives me the same pleasure... railway timetables.
-Oh! the sweet caress of all those names of villages and towns in the P.L.M.1, the charming evocation of lands of lightness and life that I will never visit...
+I find a profound sensuousness within my imprisonment.
+In much the same way, I assure you, and please don't laugh because you will come to understand my meaning, I don't think that for me there is any kind of reading which gives me the same pleasure... as railway timetables.
+Oh! the sweetness and the caress of all those names of villages and towns in the P.L.M.1, the charming evocation of lands of light and life that I will never visit...

 1. P.L.M.
 Paris-Lyon Méditeranée railway company.

-André Arnyvelde (real name André Lévy) appeared in Le Miroir,
+Arnyvelde (real name André Lévy) appeared in Le Miroir, 21 December

 Return to Front Page